All Products

 Wait until the status of ack-ai-installer changes from Deploying to Deployed, which indicates that ack-ai-installer is deployed.

-2. On the Clusters page, find the cluster that you want to manage and click its name.
-In the left-side navigation pane, choose Applications > Cloud-native AI Suite.
+2. On the Clusters page, click the name of your cluster.
+In the navigation pane on the left, click Applications > Cloud-native AI Suite.

 3. On the Cloud-native AI Suite page, find ack-ai-installer in the component list and click Uninstall in the Actions column.
 In the Uninstall Component message, click Confirm.

 4. After ack-ai-installer is uninstalled, click Deploy in the Actions column.
-In the Parameters panel, add gpuMemoryUnit: 128MiB to the code.1
+In the Parameters panel, add gpuMemoryUnit: 128MiB to the code.

 5. Click OK.